Through the Glass Darkly: An Archaeological Pub Crawl of England

 Day 1: Depart the USA.

-Day 2: Arrive Newcastle-on-Tyne, and visit the castle, constructed in 1080 using earth and timber by the eldest son of William the Conqueror, Robert Curthose, and rebuilt of stone between 1168 and 1178.
+Day 2: Arrive Newcastle-on-Tyne.
+In the afternoon, enjoy a specially arranged private tour of the castle, constructed in 1080 using earth and timber by the eldest son of William the Conqueror, Robert Curthose, and rebuilt of stone between 1168 and 1178.
 The Castle Keep was the principal strongpoint of the Castle and the living space for the commander of the garrison.
-It displays many important features, including the late Norman chapel and the well, which is nearly 100 feet deep, allowing fresh water to be provided to the castle during a siege and in times of peace.
+It displays many important features, including the late Norman chapel and the well, which is nearly 100 feet deep, allowing fresh water to be provided to the castle both during a siege and in times of peace.
 Built between 1247 and 1250 during the reign of King Henry III, The Black Gate was the last addition to the medieval Castle defenses.
 Consisting of an arched passage, with what are thought to be guard chambers on either side it was the gatehouse of the barbican, a walled, defensive entrance passage for the Castle’s North Gate.
-Continue to the village of Blanchland, first mentioned in 1165, the date of the founding of the abbey.
-Overnight in The Lord Crewe Arms for the next two nights.
-Built in the mid-13th century, this atmospheric inn was formed from the abbot’s lodgings, guest-house and kitchens.
-It once was the home of General Tom Forster, who led the doomed Jacobite rebellion in 1715.
-He was reputed to have hidden in a priest’s hole near one of the huge, walk-in fireplaces before fleeing to France, and the ghost of his sister Dorothy still asks guests to take a message to him in exile.
+Overnight for the next two nights in Brookside Villa, a charming bed and breakfast inn built along Hadrian’s Wall in the tiny village of Gilsland.
 (D)

-Day 3: Today we will walk Hadrian’s Wall, the northernmost frontier of the Roman Empire.
-At Housesteads Fort, a Roman garrison, the foundations of most of the buildings and defenses are well preserved.
-We will see the small heated rooms of the commandant’s house and the latrines (with running water) used by the soldiers.
-Vindolanda has reconstructions of turrets from the Wall and a museum that contains unique organic remains such as leather shoes and wooden writing tablets that have been excavated on the site.
+Day 3: Today we will walk along Hadrian’s Wall, the northernmost frontier of the Roman Empire and part of UNESCO’s Frontiers of the Roman Empire.
+At the Roman garrison of Housesteads Fort, the foundations of most of the buildings and defenses are well preserved.
+We will see the small heated rooms of the commandant’s house and the latrines (once with running water) used by the soldiers.
+A key military post on the northern frontier of Britain, Vindolanda has produced spectacular finds.
+Ongoing excavations here are led by Dr. Andrew Birley, and he (or a member of his staff) will give us a private tour, along with a ‘see and touch’ viewing of artifacts found during excavations.
+Vindolanda’s museum contains unique organic remains such as leather shoes and thousands of writing tablets recording daily life almost two thousand years ago – letters from soldiers, a birthday party invitation to the fort commander’s wife, requests for payment, and many artifacts that displays a significant record of everyday life in the Roman Empire.
+Drive through the scenic countryside to Carvoran Roman Fort, where the Roman Army Museum presents an authentic tribute to Rome’s extraordinary military legacy.
 Stop by the Milecastle Inn, a traditional pub serving home cooked food and fine ‘real ales’ for lunch on our own.
 (B/D)

 Day 8: Founded in 1209, Cambridge is the second-oldest university in the English-speaking world and the world’s fourth-oldest surviving university.
 Our exploration of Cambridge will include the King’s College Chapel, containing the largest fan vault in the world and some of the finest medieval stained glass.
 Our lunch spot is The Eagle, Originally opened in 1667 and Cambridge’s main student and faculty hangout.
 Then it’s on to St. Albans, named for the first Christian martyr in England and the successor of the Roman city of Verulamium.
 Here, explore a Roman theater that is unique to Great Britain, part of the 3rd century city walls, and, time permitting, the museum with its splendid collection of mosaics, wall paintings and recreated Roman rooms.
 Overnight at The White Hart in Dorchester-in-Thames.
 (B/D)

 Day 9: Begin our day by viewing the Uffington White Horse, cut into the white chalk that lies under the grassy slopes.
 Frozen in mid-stride, the famed image was carved into the chalky hillside at least 2,000 years ago and even today dominates the surrounding countryside.
-Then it’s on to the stone circle and henge at Avebury, so large that a medieval village was built inside it using broken standing stones, and West Kennett Long Barrow, a shared tomb where we can enter the chambers and examine the prehistoric architecture.
+Then it’s on to the stone circle and henge at Avebury, so large that a medieval village was built inside it using broken standing stones, and a UNESCO World Heritage Site.
+Nearby West Kennett Long Barrowis a shared tomb where we can enter the chambers and examine the prehistoric architecture.
 Nearby Silbury Hill is the largest man-made earthwork in Europe.
+End the day in Salisbury Cathedral, the finest example of Early English architecture in the country.
+Built almost entirely in the 13th century, the final structure boasts the tallest spire and the largest cloisters in England.
+Salisbury Cathedral owns one of only four surviving copies of Magna Carta, signed in 1215.
+Sunlight filtering through the windows of the cathedral’s Chapter House, where the Magna Carta is displayed, will add a mythical touch when looking at the beautifully rendered Latin text written on the aged parchment.
 Overnight for the next three nights in Salisbury at The Red Lion, originally built around 1220 in order to house the draughtsmen working on the new cathedral of the town.
 (B/D)

 Day 10: Bath, a UNESCO World Heritage Site, developed around natural hot springs and has been an important town since before the Romans.
 A legend tells of Prince Bladud, father of King Lear, who caught leprosy and, when banished from court, lived as a swineherd in the marshlands.
 One of the pigs also contracted leprosy but was cured after wallowing in the mud near the springs.
 Prince Bladud did the same and he, too, was cured, and when he became king, founded the city.
 Romans built a temple here around 50 AD, and dedicated it to Sul, a Celtic god, and Minerva, the Roman goddess of healing.
 They also built a public bath which was supplied by the hot springs.
 After viewing the Roman Baths, drive through the Royal Crescent, one of Bath’s most iconic landmarks.
 It was designed by John Wood the Younger and built between 1767 and 1775.
 This impressive landmark forms a sweeping crescent of 30 Grade I Listed terrace houses, and is without doubt one of the finest examples of Georgian architecture anywhere in the UK.
 After lunch in a local pub, drive to Stonehenge, the most popular archaeological attraction in Britain.
 The huge sandstone monoliths that make up this Neolithic monument formed a ceremonial center oriented towards the summer solstice and other astronomical points.
 Most theories suggest that it was used as an agricultural calendar, though recent work shows that it was connected to a wider spiritual landscape including the stone circle at Avebury.
 (B/D)